nf-core/atacseq/docs/usage.md

 ```

 ### `--mito_name`
 Name of Mitochondrial chomosome in genome fasta.
 Reads aligning to this contig are filtered out if a valid identifier is provided otherwise this step is skipped.
-Where possible these have been provided in the [iGenomes config file](../conf/igenomes.config).
+Where possible these have been provided in the [`igenomes.config`](../conf/igenomes.config).
 ```bash
 --mito_name chrM
 ```